ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Verifier

-The Verifier trusts (or more specifically, the Verifier's security policy is written in a way that configures the Verifier to trust) an Endorser who supplies an Endorsement which contains information by which the Verifier can come to trust the Attester.
-Typically, that information is a key used to verify the signature on Attestation Evidence which proves that the Attester has the private key that is only put into trustworthy devices by the Endorser.
+The Verifier is configured with key material from the Attester manufacturer and/or the Endorser.
+It uses this key material to verify the signed evidence it received from the Attester and thus comes to trust the Attester.
-That is, the Verifier comes to trust the Attester transitively through the Endorser.
+That is, the Verifier comes to trust the Attester transitively through the Attester manufacturer and/or Endorser.

+There is also a non-remote use case where the Verifier is configured to directly trust the Attester without use of keys and signed evidence because the connection is direct (e.g., it is on the same chip).

+See {{security-considerations}} for discussion on security strength.

 A conveyance protocol that provides authentication and integrity protection can be used to convey unprotected Evidence, assuming the following properties exists: